mozilla/firefox-health-backend/README.md

 If DMS does not hear back from the script after a couple of hours it will send an email notifying few users.
 You can adjust who the recepients of the alerts are via the add-on on Heroku.

+### Nimbledroid data seems old

+First check the APKs uploaded dates from [Nimbledroid](https://nimbledroid.com/my_apps).
+Hover over the apps to verify the match the package IDs (e.g. [org.mozilla.klar](https://nimbledroid.com/my_apps/org.mozilla.klar?a=2ab0db47-8e11-4be3-bd58-cfec06e225e9#summary).

+If everything seems fine, try to run the script as described in the section above to see if there's anything broken.

+If everything works, load the Nimbledroid APKs directly and inspect the output.

 ## Attributions

 - heartbeat icon by Creative Stall from the Noun Project